Břetislav Staš

-Břetislav Staš (born 1 July 1928, in Ostrava) is a Doctor of Natural Sciences, and an important Czech seismologist and geophysicist.
+Břetislav Staš (1 July 1928 – 8 December 2021) was a Czech seismologist and geophysicist.
 He is the father of Czech actress Simona Stašová and the first husband of Czech actress Jiřina Bohdalová.

 Biography

 In 1951 he graduated from the Higher School of Special Education of the Czech Technical University in Prague and received the master's degree.
-After university he was required to have a compulsory two-year military service, where he joined the vehicle company Dobřany near Pilsen as a military driver.
+After university he was required to have a compulsory two-year military service, where he joined the vehicle company in Dobřany as a military driver.
 He gained experience by driving all kinds of cars, half-track vehicles and self-propelled drilling rigs, which was later useful for his scientific-research activities.

 From 1953 to 1959 he worked at Institute of Studying Coal Deposits, where he established a group for surface seismic measurements in order to refine the deposit and tectonic conditions of the coal deposit of Ostravsko Karviná mining area.
 He was responsible for the scientific-methodical, operational-technical and especially safety preparation.
 Using the methods of refraction and reflection he mapped the entire district of OKR, including its coal mines in Ostrava, Petřvald and Karviná parts of the Ostrava-Karviná mining area.

 On the basis of an instruction from Federal Ministry of Fuel and Energy in 1959, together with the entire seismic group, he was transferred to the GPO Ostrava (Geological Survey of Ostrava) as a state delimitation, where it continued to carry out seismic measurements in the interest areas of OKR.
 He identified and documented the interest and structural-tectonic information necessary for gas and coal exploration.
 In 1962, he obtained a bachelor's technical license, authorizing him to perform and perform in-situ fireworks in situ for water, borehole and airplanes.
 Seismic waves cause seismic waves, which are important for surface and seismic measurements in situ.
 In 1964, he discovered a significant increase in the carbon monoxide layers in the southwest of the OKR, which was subsequently proven and defined as a new prospective coal deposit (today's Frenštát-jih).

 In 1965, all surface geophysical measurements in the Czechoslovak Socialist Republic (CSSR) were again decided by the FMPE to be centralized into the national company Geofyzika - BRNO, the seismic group of GPO Ostrava.
 In the same year, after a successful refinement of the structural and tectonic state of the rock state in the OKR area, the GPO terminated its employment relationship with the agreement of further professional cooperation.